New Zealand Business Assessment

 This was an interesting project.
 The initial design and build was quite straightforward, and we settled on an extremely simple design - partly because of a lack of branding for the project, and also partly because the site was all about functionality rather than form.

-Once phase 1 was completed and integrated in .net by Optimation, the Business Capability Partnership began to develop and extend the capabilities of the site, which Optimation then built directly into .net.
-Since then I have regularly been asked to provide CSS styles for new elements, and to help the Optimation programmers to fix any HTML that needs tweaking in order to fit it into the existing page structure.
+Once phase 1 was completed and integrated in ASP.NET by Optimation, the Business Capability Partnership began to develop and extend the capabilities of the site, which Optimation then built directly into ASP.NET.
+I was regularly asked to provide CSS styles for new elements, and to help the Optimation programmers to fix any HTML that needed tweaking in order to fit it into the existing page structure.

-The Optimation team is a great group of people to work with, and they really know what they're doing.
-They may see what I do with HTML and CSS as a "dark art", but I was pretty impressed with all the Ajax they added to my original templates - the functionality of the site is pretty impressive thanks to all their hard work.
+The Optimation team was a great group of people to work with, and they really knew what they were doing.
+They may have seen what I do with HTML and CSS as a "dark art", but I was pretty impressed with all the Ajax they added to my original templates - the functionality of the site was pretty impressive thanks to all their hard work.